GameFoundry/bsf/Documentation/Manuals/Native/textures.md

 You can also use @ref bs::PixelUtil "PixelUtil" to perform various operations on the pixels.
 This includes generating mip maps, converting to different pixel formats, compressing, scaling and other.

 ## Cached CPU data {#textures_c_b}
-When you read from a texture using the @ref bs::Texture::readSubresource "Texture::readSubresource" method the read will be performed from the GPU.
+When you read from a texture using the @ref bs::Texture::readData "Texture::readData" method the read will be performed from the GPU.
 This is useful if the GPU has in some way modified the texture, but will also incur a potentially large performance penalty because it will introduce a CPU-GPU synchronization point.
 In a lot of cases you might just want to read pixels from a texture that was imported or created on the CPU in some other way.

-For this reason @ref bs::Texture::readData "Texture::readData" exists.
+For this reason @ref bs::Texture::readCachedData "Texture::readCachedData" exists.
 It will read data quickly with little performance impact.
 However you must create the texture using the @ref bs::TU_CPUCACHED "TU_CPUCACHED" usage.
 This also means that the texture will keep a copy of its pixels in system memory, so use it sparingly.
 If the texture is modified from the GPU this method will not reflect such changes.

 # Rendering using the texture {#textures_d}
 To use a texture for rendering you need to either: